cebe/yii2-openapi/README.md

         'generators' => [
             // add ApiGenerator to Gii module
             'api' => \cebe\yii2openapi\generator\ApiGenerator::class,

+            // --------- OR ---------
-            // to disable generation of migrations files
+            // to disable generation of migrations files or with default config change 'api' => [
+              'class' => \cebe\yii2openapi\generator\ApiGenerator::class
-            // 'generateMigrations' => false
+              'generateMigrations' => false # this config can also be applied in CLI command ],
         ],
     ];
 }